milos85vasic/Groot/README.md

 - groot-scala
 - groot-credentials

-We currently support the following langauges:
+We currently support the following languages:
 - Java
 - Kotlin
 - Groovy
 - Scala

-Many other JVMs will come soon, Android too!
+and the following additional technologies:
+- Android.

 # How to use it?
 To use Groot first you have to add it to your dependencies.